-Working with the child’s family and school education team to ensure there is good understanding about the child (including their diagnosis, if any), strategies that help the child and how to better support the child in the child’s typical environments.
+Working with the child’s whole support network ensures there is a good understanding about the child (including their diagnosis, if any), strategies that help the child and how to better support the child in the child’s typical environments.

-What diagnoses can OTs help with?
+What diagnoses can Paediatric Occupational Therapists help with?

 - Autism Spectrum Disorder (ASD)